Low Dose Naltrexone

 • Hepatic Cancer

-LDN is typically taken at bedtime and prescribed doses range from 3 mg and 4.5 mg, but Lakeview Pharmacy can compound any dose desired.
-It is not unusual to begin therapy at an ultra-low dose such as 1 or 1.5 mg and increasing the dose every two weeks until a dose of 3-5 mg is established.
+LDN is typically taken at bedtime and prescribed doses range between 3 mg and 4.5 mg, but Lakeview Pharmacy can compound any dose desired.
+It is not unusual to begin therapy at an ultra-low dose such as 1 or 1.5 mg and increase the dose every two weeks until a dose of 3-5 mg is established.

 How to Obtain It